Advertising: Niche marketing

 Another significant trend regarding future of advertising is the growing importance of the niche market using niche or targeted ads.
 Also brought about by the Internet and the theory of the long tail, advertisers will have an increasing ability to reach specific audiences.
 In the past, the most efficient way to deliver a message was to blanket the largest mass market audience possible.
 However, usage tracking, customer profiles and the growing popularity of niche content brought about by everything from blogs to social networking sites, provide advertisers with audiences that are smaller but much better defined, leading to ads that are more relevant to viewers and more effective for companies' marketing products.
 Among others, Comcast Spotlight is one such advertiser employing this method in their video on demand menus.
 These advertisements are targeted to a specific group and can be viewed by anyone wishing to find out more about a particular business or practice, from their home.
 This causes the viewer to become proactive and actually choose what advertisements they want to view.

-Niche marketing could also be helped by bringing the issue of colour into advertisements.
-Different colours play major roles when it comes to marketing strategies, for example, seeing the blue can promote a sense of calmness and gives a sense of security which is why many social networks such as Facebook use blue in their logos.
+Niche marketing could also be helped by bringing the issue of color into advertisements.
+Different colors play major roles when it comes to marketing strategies, for example, seeing the blue can promote a sense of calmness and gives a sense of security which is why many social networks such as Facebook use blue in their logos.

 Google AdSense is an example of niche marketing.
 Google calculates the primary purpose of a website and adjusts ads accordingly; it uses keywords on the page (or even in emails) to find the general ideas of topics disused and places ads that will most likely be clicked on by viewers of the email account or website visitors.